Natural Bed Bug Bite Treatments

-Buyer beware: the witch hazel astringent found in the drugstore (the stuff used for removing makeup and as a facial cleanser), does not contain a decent dose of the active ingredient.
+Consumers much be aware that the witch hazel astringent found in the drugstore (the stuff used for removing makeup and as a facial cleanser), does not contain a decent dose of the active ingredient.
 If your using witch hazel to treat bed bugs, you need one with a concentrated amount of the main ingredient.

 The active ingredient in witch hazel is tannin.
 That is what causes cessation of itching and redness.
 Witch hazel is an ingredient in hemorrhoid products and some hydrocortisone products.
 True witch hazel, the type with high levels of tannin, kills the pain and shrinks tissue.
 This is why it is one of the best natural treatments for bug bites.

 I know this suggestion sounds odd, and of course consult your doctor, but some people like to buy hemorrhoids pads and wipe the affected area to stop itching.
 Alternatively, you can get the liquid and make your own pads by soaking pads in witch hazel and then sealing them in ziplock baggies.

 The following section covers these natural treatments for bug bites:

 Some bugs inject an anticoagulant when they bite you.
 This is especially true in cases of blood-sucking insects like mosquitoes and bed bugs.
 Be extra sure to clean these bite with soap and water before applying treatment.

 Baking Soda and Water

 Baking soda is a mineral.
 Its medicinal use is well documented, including as an anti-itch medicine.
 It is the cheapest natural treatment for bites.